The InspireNet Community

 - Promote a culture of enquiry and action,

-- Link a critical mass of individuals, organizations and key stakeholders to mobilize nursing health services research and knowledge,
+- Link a critical mass of individuals, organizations and key stakeholders to mobilize health services research and knowledge,

 - Be a catalyst for innovation and collaboration provincially, inter-provincially and nationally, and